Updated: Shooting on Las Vegas Strip kills 50-plus, wounds more than 200

 Hours after the shooting, Aldean posted on Instagram that he and his crew were safe and said the shooting was “beyond horrific.”

 Kodiak Yazzie, 36, said he and his girlfriend were watching Aldean’s performance when he heard what sounded like fireworks.

-The music stopped temporarily and started up again before another round of pops sent the performers ducking for cover and fleeing the stage.
+“It was the craziest stuff I’ve ever seen in my entire life,” Yazzie said.
+“You could hear that the noise was coming from west of us, from Mandalay Bay.
+You could see a flash- flash- flash- flash.”

 Thousands fled as bursts of gunfire could be heard for more than five minutes, Yazzie said.